FabricMC/fabric-docs/develop/entities/first-entity.md

 @[code transcludeWith=:::model1](@/reference/latest/src/client/java/com/example/docs/entity/model/MiniGolemEntityModel.java)

 The `MiniGolemEntityModel` class defines the visual model for a Mini Golem entity.
-It extends EntityModel, specifying how the entity's body parts (body, head, left leg, and right leg) are named.
+It extends `EntityModel`, specifying how the entity's body parts (body, head, left leg, and right leg) are named.

 @[code transcludeWith=:::model_texture_data](@/reference/latest/src/client/java/com/example/docs/entity/model/MiniGolemEntityModel.java)

 This method defines the Mini Golem's 3D model by creating its body, head, and legs as cuboids, setting their positions and texture mappings, and returning a `LayerDefinition` for rendering.

 Each part is added with an offset point which is the origin for all of the transformations applied to that part.
-All other coordinates in the model part are measured relative to this offset point.Most of the math is provided by Blockbench.
+All other coordinates in the model part are measured relative to this offset point.

 ::: info